SolidLabResearch/WhatsInAPod/content/document_centric.md

 Therefore, _the_ Solid Web API does not exist;
 only the Solid Protocol to create an API for each pod.
 Some past [suggestions](https://github.com/solid/solid-spec/blob/master/recommendations-server.md)
-are nonetheless present as defaults
-(such as `/profile/`, `/inbox/`, and `/settings/` containers) in certain server implementations.
+are nonetheless present in certain server implementations as defaults (such as `/profile/`, `/inbox/`, and `/settings/` containers).
-Since these are not standardized across the ecosystem, their presence is not enforced by the server, and as such cannot be relied upon.
+Since these are not standardized across the ecosystem, their presence is not server-enforced, and as such cannot be relied upon.

 As a consequence,
-client-side applications have to define their own (sub-)API within the URL space available through the Solid Protocol, by defining a certain container structure and data distribution across documents within this structure.
+client-side applications have to invent their own (sub-)API within the pod's URL space available through the Solid Protocol, by defining a certain container structure and data distribution across documents within this structure.
-Regarding container structure,
-we observe two kinds of behavior:
+We observe two kinds of behavior:

 - Some apps use **hard-coded paths** to certain containers (e.g., `/contacts/`)